symmy596/SurfinPy/docs/source/tutorial_4.rst

     x_energy=-20.53412969
     y_energy=-12.83725889

 In order to calculate :math:`$S_{expt}(T)$` for :math:`H_2O` and :math:`CO_2` we need to use experimental data from the NSIT JANAF database.
 As a user you will need to download the tables for the species you are interested in (in this example water and carbon dioxide).
-SurfinPy has a function that can read this data, assuming it is in the correct format and calculate the temperature correction for you.
-Provide the math to the file and the temperature you want.
+`surfinpy` has a function that can read this data, assuming it is in the correct format and calculate the temperature correction for you.
+Provide the path to the file and the temperature you want.

 .. code-block:: python